cloudify-cosmo/docs.getcloudify.org/content/cli/usergroups.md

 ### delete

-Usage: `cfy user groups delete GROUPNAME`
+Usage: `cfy user-groups delete GROUPNAME`

 Delete a user from Cloudify Manager, including from any groups to which they have been assigned.